AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 - Level 2 has a slightly more complex camera where there is a push-box implementation similar to exercise 2.
 I made it so the player can push on the right-side around halfway into the screen but on the left, there would be some space before the camera moves back left.
 This was to ensure certain areas like the downward descent in Level 2 were fully visible on the screen without any camera movement necessary since many of the obstacles were not easily seen without this system.

 ![ScreenRecording2024-12-10at11 21 45AM-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/362881a2-710a-482a-beaf-637d20dcba1e)

+_Checkpoints_

+- There is also a checkpoint system in Level 2 that gives players a chance to respawn at the last checkpoint without having to return to the beginning.
+- I created a scene for these checkpoints and used an export variable in the script that would allow me to mark different checkpoint numbers.
+- The player script would keep track of the current checkpoint each time it was activated and I created an array in the script that had coordinates pertaining to each checkpoint to be used in the respawn function.

+_Next World Door_

+- The next world door is a small laser-looking node that detects player entry and shifts the player to the next level after playing the fading animation between the levels.
+- When the next level is instantiated, the door will play the animation in reverse to create a fade-in effect as well.
+- The player node contains information about which level the player is on in the script and the next world door uses this to check which scene it should call.

 ### Enemies/Obstacles